-Suspension - Immediate termination of all clinical activities of a trainee within a program; usually invoked only when there are significant concerns that patient safety is jeopardized and that the trainee must be immediately removed form patient care.
+Suspension - Immediate termination of all clinical activities of a trainee within a program; usually invoked only when there are significant concerns that patient safety is jeopardized, and that the trainee must be immediately removed form patient care.

-Tail Coverage - Coverage for claims made after a claims-made liability policy has terminated; claimsmade liability coverage protects a physician from claims that occur and are reported for the time period of the policy; tail coverage extends the discovery and reporting period.
+Tail Coverage - Coverage for claims made after a claims-made liability policy has terminated; claims-made liability coverage protects a physician from claims that occur and are reported for the period of the policy; tail coverage extends the discovery and reporting period.

-Termination - The separation of a trainee from a program of GME.
-Terminations may occur as a result of:
+Termination - The separation of a trainee from a GME program.
+Terminations may occur because of:

-(1) successful completion of the program, or

-(2) as a result of dismissal or non-renewal of agreement of appointment for failure to meet GME program requirements, or

-(3) termination of visa sponsorship.
+- (1) successful completion of the program, or - (2) because of dismissal or non-renewal of agreement of appointment for failure to meet GME program requirements, or - (3) termination of visa sponsorship.